stevendnoble/project1/readme.md

 4. write a server route for the page
 5. serve the page with information populated from the database

-The student will log into the server and view app page.
+The user will log into the server and view app page.

 1. wireframe a page
 2. create an hbs template